 Anyone can suffer from chronic loneliness.
 Society assumes that it’s always those who are introverted or unmarried, whether women or men are at a high risk of loneliness.
 Even extroverted individuals or Type A personalities and party animals are highly likely to suffer from chronic loneliness.

 It’s a common misconception that loneliness hits only when you are old.
 But Maike Luhmann, a psychologist at the University of Cologne in Germany says that loneliness increases at the age of 30 and again at the age of 50 based on her study published in Developmental Psychology.
 This evidence suggests that loneliness rises and falls throughout our lifetimes.

 Also, you may be at risk of long-term feelings of loneliness and isolation if you are dealing with the following:

 - Some mild forms of autism, such as Asperger’s Syndrome

 Loneliness can be contagious

-According to a 10 year study, loneliness spreads in social networks.
+According to a 10-year study, loneliness spreads in social networks.
 Researchers found that people close to someone having loneliness were 52% more likely to become lonely as well (Cacioppo, Fowler and Christakis 2009).

 Is there any cure to loneliness?

 From years of research and vast literature available on loneliness, psychologists conclude that the mental and physical health effects of loneliness will decline when feelings of loneliness go away.
-Evidence from longitudinal and small preliminary studies also give a hint that a decrease in loneliness decreases the cellular symptoms and impact of cellular changes.
+Evidence from longitudinal and small preliminary studies also gives a hint that a decrease in loneliness decreases the cellular symptoms and impact of cellular changes.

 In all cases, you may talk to a therapist to examine various situations in your life and know how to resolve your social pain and deal with mental and physical health issues.